Lucille Claire Covell

 Funeral arrangements are under the direction of the Brockett Funeral Home in Southampton.
 A memorial service is being planned for July 10, her birthday.

-Memorial donations may be made to the Flying Point Foundation for Autism, a nonprofit founded by her daughter, Kim, at fpf4autism.org.To send flowers to the family of Lucille Covell, please visit Tribute Store
+Memorial donations may be made to the Flying Point Foundation for Autism, a nonprofit founded by her daughter, Kim, at fpf4autism.org.To send flowers to the family or plant a tree in memory of Lucille Covell, please visit Tribute Store